VocabHunter/vocabhunter.github.io/about.md

 Like all good Open Source projects, VocabHunter builds on the software and work of others.
 This includes but is not limited to:

 * The user interface of VocabHunter is built with the [JavaFX] library that now comes as standard, as part of Java 8.
 * The [Apache Tika] project provides the components that make it possible to read a wide variety of document formats.
+You can learn more about this in the article [Read (Almost) Any Document in Java].
 * [TestFX][TestFXProject] is used for the automated GUI test.
 The detailed guide [User Interface Testing with TestFX][TestFXBlog] explains how this works.
 * [ControlsFX] is used for some of the GUI components including the status bar.
 * The installable bundles are created using the [javafx-gradle-plugin].